tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.0.6 (Sep 29, 2020)

+-   Added support in CSH scripts for sourcing using Linux Users.
+-	Fixed a bug to support private SSH without selecting any other login method in addition.

 ##### Version 3.0.5 (Aug 24, 2020)

 -   Remove description from the tables tooltip at the dashboard and vManager Job Overview.